 Yield Management For New Products

-Another application of yield management pricing can be seen with new products.
+Another application of this pricing strategy can be seen with new products.
 These concepts can be applied very broadly, in examples ranging from toys to fashion to new technology gadgets.
 By setting the initial price of a product at a relatively high level, you extract incremental revenue from those members of the target audience who are most willing to pay a premium for the latest and greatest gadget.
 As market awareness of the product matures, you can drop the price to the range of a broader set of potential consumers.
 Finally, as you approach the “end of life” for that particular item, widespread discounting occurs to clear out the last pieces of your inventory.

 Within the technology space, this is a way to take advantage of the classic S-curve of technology adoption. the early adopters are frequently willing to pay a premium for access to the features offered by the new innovation.
 The majority of the market steps in once prices drop to a more reasonable level.
 Finally, as the next wave of innovations hit the market, the relative value of the product will drop further and you will likely need to implement greater discounts to move the final qualities out of the channel.

 These same ideas can be applied in the B2B space for innovations, particularly capital goods, that significantly affect the productivity of a business.
 Setting a high price early into the release of the product allows you to harvest incremental revenue from the buyers with the strongest need to the item.
 As the market moves to embrace the item, you can discount your prices to bring other buyers into the fold.
-This pricing approach also gives you this opportunity to better align demand with available capacity; your early efforts will be constrained by limited production time as you ramp up the available capacity.
+This pricing approach also gives you this opportunity to better align demand with available capacity or target occupancy; your early efforts will be constrained by limited production time as you ramp up the available capacity.
 It also provided you with incremental revenue early in the launch cycle to offset higher initial production costs (before economies of experience take hold) and reduce your reliance on external funding (which can be dilutive to founder equity).

 Yield Management for Customer Experiences